Eurolines Logo

 Eurolines LogoEurolines Logo PNG

-Today’s identity shows the close connection between the logo, slogan, and the concept of the company to which it refers.
-An example is the logo of Eurolines, where the visual elements directly correlate with the company’s activities.
+Today’s identity shows the close connection among the logo, slogan, and the company’s concept it represents.
+An example is the Eurolines logo, where the visual elements directly correlate with the company’s activities.
 It symbolizes the different directions of the bus service supported by the organization and shows the coherence of the work.
-The bright palette is a powerful marketing tool because it attracts passengers’ attention.
+The bright palette is a powerful marketing tool that attracts passengers’ attention.

 Eurolines: Brand overview